OK Go

-OK Go is an American rock band originally from Chicago, Illinois, now based in Los Angeles, California.
-The band is composed of Damian Kulash (lead vocals, guitar), Tim Nordwind (bass, vocals), Dan Konopka (drums and percussion), and Andy Ross (guitar, keyboards and vocals), who joined them in 2005, replacing original guitarist Andy Duncan.
+OK Go is an American rock band formed in 1998 and based in Los Angeles, California.
+The band is composed of Damian Kulash (lead vocals, guitar), Tim Nordwind (bass, vocals), Dan Konopka (drums and percussion), and Andy Ross (guitar, keyboards and vocals).

-The band is known for its quirky music videos which are often elaborately choreographed to be filmed in a single long take and make extensive use of practical effects and optical illusions.
+The band is known for its quirky, complex music videos which are often elaborately choreographed to be filmed in a single long take and make extensive use of practical effects and optical illusions.

-The original members formed as OK Go in 1998 and released two studio albums before Duncan's departure.
-The band's video for "Here It Goes Again" won a Grammy Award for Best Music Video in 2007.
+The band was formed in Chicago, Illinois, moved to Los Angeles in 2001, released two studio albums before original guitarist Andy Duncan left in 2005, and has released three more since.
+The band's video for "Here It Goes Again", in which the band dances on moving treadmills, won the Grammy Award for Best Music Video in 2007.